Libel vs. slander in business: What’s the difference?

 A slander or libel lawsuit is expensive to fight, but also entirely preventable.
 As a business owner, you can:

 - Counsel employees to be cautious about oral or written remarks about a person or company that could be considered disparaging.

 - Include clauses in employment agreements to limit your liability.

 But sometimes, that’s not enough.
 To prepare for a worst-case scenario, business owners can purchase a general liability insurance policy.
 Claims against you or your company for libel and slander are covered by general liability under personal and advertising injury coverage included with most policies.
-For some industries, such as media professionals and lawyers, this coverage would be provided with a professional liability or errors and omissions policy.

 Compare quotes from trusted carriers with Insureon